djramakrishna/cvtest.github.io/index.md

     <img src="resnet.png" width="400" >
 </p>

-The models converged with less number of epochs, as the dataset has little to less variation in the images.
+All the models converged with less number of epochs, as the dataset has little to less variation in the images.
+But, among the models used, MobieNetV2 converged relatively with less number of epochs followed by ResNet and AlexNet.
+Among all the models AlexNet took more number of epochs to converge.

 ## Model preparation
 Along with standard architectures as mentioned above we have also deployed a custom CNN model which is optimized for quick prediction during real time implementation.